Grant opportunity

 The African Union Food and Energy Sovereignty Challenge seeks companies with rooted, scalable solutions that strengthen food and energy sovereignty across Africa.
 The programme is designed to connect mature ventures with policy, investment, market access, and visibility opportunities.

 African Union lists this opportunity for African startups, SMEs & deeptech companies, Agriculture & Food Systems, Africa.
-Applicants should use the official call page to confirm final requirements before submitting.

 Applicants should be African-owned registered companies.